-Represents less than 1%
+^{} Represents less than 1%

 (1) As reported on Schedule 13G filed with the Securities and Exchange Commission on February 8, 2008.
-According to the Schedule 13G, The Guardian Life Insurance Company of America ("Guardian Insurance"), Guardian Investor Services LLC ("Guardian Services") RS Investment Management Co.
-LLC ("RS Investment") have shared voting and dispositive power with respect to 4,236,773 shares of common stock.
-Guardian Insurance 'in a share's the start of the power with respect to 2,867,090 shares of common stock.
+According to the Schedule 13G, The Guardian Life Insurance Company of America ("Guardian Insurance"), Guardian Investor Services LLC ("Guardian Services"), RS Investment Management Co.
+LLC ("RS Investment") have shared voting and dispositive power with respect to 4,236,773 shares of common stock and RS Partners Fund ("RS Fund") has shared voting and dispositive power with respect to 2,867,090 shares of common stock.
 Guardian Insurance is an insurance company and the parent company of Guardian Services and RS Investment.
-Guardian Services and RS retrieves that adviser, a registered broke-deler, and the parent company of S Investment.
-Guardian Services and registered investment adviser, aregistered broke-deler, and the parent company of Guardian Services and RS Investment.
-RS Investment is a registered investment adviser, aregistered broke-deler, and the parent company of S Investment.
-RS Investment is a registered investment adviser, aregistered broke-deler, and the parent company of S Investment.
-RS Investment is a registered investment adviser aregistered broke-deler, and the parent company of S Investment is a registered investment adviser whose clients have the right to receive or the power to direct the receipt of dividend S from, or the proceeds from the sale of, the shares of common stock.
-No individual Client's holdings of shares of common stock, when the parent comparing and the parent Company of S Investment is a registered investment.
-Client L and the parent Company of S Investment is a registered investment adviser where the registered broke-deler, and the parent company of S Investment is a registered investment adviser aregistered broke-deler, and the parent company of S Investment is a registered investment adviser aregistered broke-deler, and the parent company of S Investment is a registered investment adviser aregistered broke-deler, adviser aregistered broke deleta adviser aregistered broke-deleta adviser
+Guardian Services is a registered investment adviser, a registered broker-dealer, and the parent company of RS Investment.
+RS Investment is a registered investment adviser whose clients have the right to receive or the power to direct the receipt of dividends from, or the proceeds from the sale of, the shares of common stock.
+No individual client's holdings of shares of common stock, except for RS Fund, are more than five percent of the outstanding shares of common stock.

-- (2) Mr. Kolesar is the managing partner of Kolesar & Leatham, Chtd., a Las Vegas law firm, which holds a policy issued by EICN which, based on the election made by it, received cash consideration consisting of \$161,908 in the 2007 conversion from a mutual company to a stock company. - (3) Ms. Glenn is the Chairman, President and Chief Executive Officer of The Glenn Group, which holds a policy issued by EICN and received consideration consisting of 8,463 shares of our common stock in the Company's 2007 conversion from a mutual company to a stock company.
+(2) Mr. Kolesar is the managing partner of Kolesar & Leatham, Chtd., a Las Vegas law firm, which holds a policy issued by EICN which, based on the election made by it, received cash consideration consisting of \$161,908 in the 2007 conversion from a mutual company to

+(3) Ms. Glenn is the Chairman, President and Chief Executive Officer of The Glenn Group, which holds a policy issued by EICN and received consideration consisting of 8,463 shares of our common stock in the Company's 2007 conversion from a mutual company to a stock company.
 The common stock was issued to The Glenn Group.
 Ms. Glenn disclaims beneficial ownership of such shares of common stock.
-The beneficial owner of the balance of 2,925 shares is The Glenn Faulty Trust.
+The beneficial owner of the balance of 2,925 shares is The Glenn Family Trust.